-In Arizona, 56% of the voters we talked to responded they had a favorable impression of President Biden and 73% had a favorable impression of Senator Kelly.
-It is kind of interesting that Kelly is now generally polling above Biden.
-18% of them had a favorable impression of their retiring Governor Doug Ducey while 34% had an unfavorable view.
+In Arizona, 51% of the voters we talked to responded they had a favorable impression of President Biden and 70% had a favorable impression of Senator Kelly.
+It is kind of interesting that Kelly is now generally polling this much above Biden.
+14% of them had a favorable impression of their retiring Governor Doug Ducey while 36% had an unfavorable view.

-In Nevada, 58% of the voters we talked to approved of the job President Biden was doing.
-56% had a favorable impression of the job Senator Cortez Masto was doing.
+In Nevada, 55% of the voters we talked to approved of the job President Biden was doing.
+59% had a favorable impression of the job Senator Cortez Masto was doing.
 59% of voters approved of the job Governor Sisolak was doing.
 Remember that Nevada just had their primary, so both Sisolak and Masto benefited from increased advertising and name recognition.
 No little thing.

-The trend lines have really converged for President Biden’s approval ratings.
-Even in Georgia, which had consistently been above the other states has fallen to the norm of these 7 states.
+The trend lines are now starting to diverge again for President Biden’s approval ratings in the different states.
+8 percentage points now separate Biden’s approval ratings in Arizona (week’s low) and North Carolina (week’s high).
 Remember that we don’t knock on doors of Republican households even though there are definitely doors of mixed party households we canvass.
 But we are getting interesting feedback from voters who seem inclined to support the president.
 “He’s got to deliver,” said one voter in Wisconsin — a sentiment shared by others in not so different language.